 San Sebastian, or Donostia in the local language, is a real crowd pleaser.
 It strikes the perfect balance between being a vibrant, lively city and having those slowed down beach vibes we all love.
-It’s a playground for surfers and explorers alike with cobbled streets around every corner and the shimmering turquoise Bay of Biscay calling out to be surfed.
+The abundance of things to do in San Sebastian makes it a playground for surfers and explorers alike, with cobbled streets around every corner and the shimmering turquoise Bay of Biscay calling out to be surfed.
 For the foodies, it’s a gastronomic paradise which suits every budget – from pintxos bars to Michelin stars.

 So if a picture perfect and effortlessly cool destination is what you’re after then get yourself down to this Spanish hotspot before everyone else beats you there.
 Keep reading for all the best things to do in San Sebastian when you only have 24 hours.

 When your hostel has great taste in reading material ? ?@jenkg05

 The amazing hostel roof terrace at A Room In The City ?@lola.photography

 Wake up in former convent turned hostel A Room In The City surrounded by minimalist, pastel palette design.
 Spend a while mooching over the complimentary mags in the exposed brick living room before heading to the rooftop to familiarise yourself with the view.
 This is definitely one of the best places to stay in San Sebastian.
 If you’re feeling virtuous, attend one of the hostel yoga classes up there to really get your morning zen on.

 A hike up Monte Urgull is one of the best things to do in San Sebastian ?@lola.photography

 A refreshing dip afterwards is a must ?@lola.photography